testsigmahq/testsigma-docs/src/pages/docs/FAQs/web-apps/why-chrome-extension.md

 ---
 title: "About Testsigma Chrome extension"
-metadesc: "Test Recorder Chrome extension and how it works."
+metadesc: "Testsigma Chrome Extension let's you capture the elements and record the user actions as test steps.
+This article discusses about Testsigma Chrome Extensions"
 noindex: false
 order: 24.11
 page_id: "About Testsigma Chrome extension"